The general synopsis for UK

 Outlook for following 24 hours

-Severe gales expected in East Northern Section and West Northern Section, with gales expected in Sole, East Central Section, West Central Section and Norwegian Basin.
+Severe gales expected in East Northern Section.
+Gales are expected in East Central Section and north Iceland.

 Unscheduled storm warnings are broadcast via Safetynet and in bulletin WONT54 EGRR available via some internet and ftpmail outlets